Home » Mechanical Engineering » Different Types of Cutting Tools & Their Uses [Names & PDF]

 Cutting tools are wedge-shaped, sharp-edged tools used during machining to cut extra layers of material from a workpiece to achieve the desired shape, size, and accuracy.
 It has a secure connection to the machine tool.

-In addition, mechanical and other mechanisms provide a relative velocity between the workpiece and the cutting tool.
 The tool must be able to endure the heat and force produced during the machining process, and the cutting tool material must be harder than the material being cut (workpiece).

 Additionally, the tools need to have a specific geometry with clearance angles so that only the cutting edge of the tool touches the workpiece’s surface.
 The width, number, and shape of the flutes or teeth, as well as the angles of the cutting face, are all significant factors of the cutting tools.